 How can I repair damaged hair?
 It’s a question we’ve all asked.
-Whether it was after a bad at home bleaching, an amazingly sunny (but hair hating) holiday or straightening hair whilst it’s still a little damp (please no), hair damage happens to even the most careful of us.
-If your hair’s reaching breaking point, see our guide below on how you can repair damaged hair and restore it to its former glory.
+Whether it’s from too much bleaching or excessive use of styling tools, hair damage happens to even the most careful of us.
+If your hair’s reaching breaking point, see our guide below on 7 easy ways you can repair damaged hair and restore it to its former glory.

-How to tell I if I have damaged hair?
+How to tell if I have damaged hair?

-Before we get into how to repair the damage, let’s talk about how to identify it.
+Before we get into how to repair damaged hair, let’s talk about how to identify it.
 It may seem obvious, but you’re anything like us it takes your hairdresser pointing out the damage before you really accept you’ve got a problem.
-However, if you notice a change in your hair early enough, it will be easier to repair problem before it gets too extreme for help.
+However, if you notice a change in your hair early enough, it will be easier to repair the problem before it gets too extreme for help.

-Damaged hair lacks that beautiful shine we all desire, instead having a brittle, straw like appearance.
+Damaged hair lacks that beautiful shine we all desire, instead of having a brittle, straw-like appearance.

-The most obvious sign of damage, split ends.
+The most obvious sign of damage is split ends.
 A quick test, take a bit of your hair and gently twist it.
 Take a look at the very end of the strands.
 If the ends are split in two (or more, eek!), your hair is damaged.

 Dry hair isn’t always damaged, but damaged hair is always dry.
 Damaged cuticles are unable to hold in moisture, so if your hair looks dry no matter how many deep treatments you put it through, your suffering with damaged hair.